lightpanda-io/demo/README.md

 ## Single request with cold start

-This bench is a very basic test to compare the two softwares.
+This bench is a very basic test to compare the two software.
 We request the fake web page once with full JS execution.
 The final DOMTree is rendered in stdout.

 ### Test machine

-The tests are run in a AWS m5.large with a fresh debian install.
+The tests are run in an AWS m5.large with a fresh Debian install.

 ![aws.m5 neofetch](./img/aws_m5_neofetch.png)

-We use Google chome version 122.0.6261.94.
+We use Google Chrome version 122.0.6261.94.

 ```console
 $ google-chrome --version